-NOTE ON ELECTRICITY TABLE: The demand for electricity ranges from 8,500 to 9,000 MW nationwide.
-It is estimated that between 30,000-50,000 private generators are currently providing an additional 2,000-4,500 MW of power outside of the national grid61 Above data as of February 25, 2010
+NOTE ON ELECTRICITY TABLE: As of 2008, the demand for electricity ranges from 8,500 to 9,000 MW nationwide.
+It is estimated that between 30,000-50,000 private generators are currently providing an additional 2,000-4,500 MW of power outside of the national grid The stated goals for each column are as follows: 6,000 and 2,500 megawatts nationwide and Baghdad respectively; 10-12 (U.S. goal) and 24 (Iraq goal) hours of electricity nationwide.
+Above data as of April 7, 2010

-DEBT OWED BY THE IRAQI GOVERNMENT TO VARIOUS LENDERS, PRE-2003 VS. 200962
+DEBT OWED BY THE IRAQI GOVERNMENT TO VARIOUS LENDERS, PRE-2003 VS. 2009

-Paris Club nations that took part in the reorganization of Iraq's debt included Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Italy, Japan, the Netherlands, the Republic of Korea, the Russian Federation, Spain, Sweden, Switzerland, the United Kingdom and the United States of America.
+\Paris Club nations that took part in the reorganization of Iraq's debt included Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Italy, Japan, the Netherlands, the Republic of Korea, the Russian Federation, Spain, Sweden, Switzerland, the United Kingdom and the United States of America.